Sohan-Suchdev/Helix_v1/README.md

 ### 4. IP-NFTs & Data Anchoring
 Every proposal is minted as an **IP-NFT**, associating the project with the researcher's on-chain identity and protecting their intellectual property.
 Research data is anchored to ensure a permanent, immutable record of the discovery process.

+Integrating the Flare stack was a highlight of our development process, particularly due to how it abstracts the complexities of cross-chain data.
+The FAsset system made XRP integration almost "plug-and-play"; by treating FXRP as a standard ERC-20, we could unlock billions in dormant liquidity without writing a single line of custom bridging code.
+This allowed our smart contracts to focus entirely on the DeSci bonding curves and grant logic rather than infrastructure.

+Our experience with the Flare Data Connector (FDC) was equally streamlined.
+The protocol’s ability to handle attestation requests and merkle proofs meant we didn't have to build expensive, centralized off-chain listeners to verify clinical trials.
+Instead, we could trust Flare’s enshrined consensus to deliver verified Web2 data directly into our EVM environment.

 ---